isaaccjh/tgc-project-2-frontend/README.md

 - **Search Functionality**: Users can search for specific cocktails or ingredients to discover new recipes.
 - **Responsive Design**: The website is optimized for various devices and screen sizes to provide a consistent user experience across different platforms.
 - **Colour Scheme**: The website features a visually appealing Colour scheme that complements the theme of cocktails and encourages user interaction.

+## Deployment

+- Frontend (React)
+    - The frontend for this website was deployed using [Netlify](https://www.netlify.com/)
+    - The live link for this website can be found [here](https://isaactg02.netlify.app/)

+- Backend (Express)
+    - The backend for this website was deployed using [Render](https://render.com/)
+    - The API for this website can be found [here](https://github.com/isaaccjh/sianalr)

 ## UI/UX Design